cypromis/lizardfs/docs/source/connectclient.rst

 Install client package

-Check Get software for instructions how to install package
+   Check :ref:`get_and_install` for instructions how to install package

 Example for Debian/Ubuntu::

-   # apt-get install lizardfs-client
+   $ apt-get install lizardfs-client

 Set mfsmaster host in /etc/hosts file.
 For our example configuration it would be::